alt3/rank-my-wallet/contributing.md

 ## Translations

-TRANSLATORS DO NOT REQUIRE CODING SKILLS!!!
+TRANSLATORS DO NOT REQUIRE CODING SKILLS!

 ### Requirements